Jonathanferreras/Chronotope-Chart/README.md

 ## Restrictions

 - You should only spend a max of 2 hours working on this.
-- You may not modify any code within `src/api`.
+- You may not modify any code within `src/api`, or `src/index.js`.
+- You are free to modify existing or create any new (S)CSS files for styling purposes.

 ## Internal Notes